saverymax/selective_indexing/README.md

     Path to XML of citations for the system to classify.
 Include the file.xml in the path.
     Do not include with --test or --validation

-**--no-group-thresh**
+**--group-thresh**
     Optional.
-If included, the system will use the same threshold for all citations, no matter the journal of origin.
-Without this flag, the system will use unique, predetermined thresholds for citations from journals in the science or jurisprudence category, improving system performance.
+If included, the system will use the unique, predetermined thresholds for citations from journals in the science or jurisprudence category.
+Originally, this was intended to improve performance; however, it was shown to be difficult to apply a threshold chosen on the validation set to the test set.

 **--no-journal-drop**
     Optional.
+By defualt the system does not make predictions for a small set of journals previously misindexed.
+This has been shown to improve system performance.
+To make predictions all citations, including those from these journals, include this option.
-If included, the models will use the same threshold for all citations, no matter the journal of origin.
-Without this flag, the system will use unique, predetermined thresholds for citations from journals in the science or jurisprudence category, improving system performance.
-Important to note, is that this option only has an effect when --predict-medline is not included.
+    Important to note, this option only has an effect when --predict-medline is not included.

 **--dest dir/for/results/**
     Optional.
 Destination for predictions, or test results if --test or --validation are used.
 Defaults to current directory.
-File names for predictions or test results are hardcoded, for now: citation_predictions.txt if running system on a batch of citations; SIS_test_results.txt if running on test or validation datasets.
+File names for predictions or test results are hardcoded, for now: citation_predictions_YYYY-DD-MM.txt if running system on a batch of citations; SIS_test_results.txt if running on test or validation datasets.

 **--validation**